abr/abr.github.io/_pressreleases/02-NICE-LOIHI.md

 track a vision system trained with deep learning.

 ABR developed the applications for Intel in the span of the eight weeks preceding the workshop.
-Intelâ€™s Loihi chip performed flawlessly.
-ABRâ€™s neural modeling and simulation software, Nengo, and Intelâ€™s Loihi provide a complete neuromorphic stack for both low-power, next-generation AI applications development for edge and cloud AI computing, as well as advanced computational neuroscience research.
-ABR is now working on completing the Nengo backend to fully support Loihiâ€™s features.
+Intel’s Loihi chip performed flawlessly.
+ABR’s neural modeling and simulation software, Nengo, and Intel’s Loihi provide a complete neuromorphic stack for both low-power, next-generation AI applications development for edge and cloud AI computing, as well as advanced computational neuroscience research.
+ABR is now working on completing the Nengo backend to fully support Loihi’s features.
 Loihi will then have access to the full range of components, networks, and applications already developed on Nengo.

 Intel and ABR ran these applications demonstrating the breadth of uses